awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress.md

 1. Open a new browser window and sign in to the administration dashboard of your WordPress instance\.
 **Note**
-For more information, see [Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.
+For more information, see [Getting the application user name and password for your Bitnami instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.

 1. Choose **Plugins** from the left navigation pane\.

 1. Choose **Add New** from the top of the Plugins page\.
-![\[Add a new plug-in in WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-wordpress-add-new-plugin.png)
+![\[Add a new plug-in in WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-wordpress-add-new-plugin.png)

 1. Search for **Really Simple SSL**\.

 1. Choose **Install Now** next to the Really Simple SSL plug\-in in the search results\.
-![\[The Really Simple SSL plug-in for WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-wordpress-really-simple-ssl-plugin.png)
+![\[The Really Simple SSL plug-in for WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-wordpress-really-simple-ssl-plugin.png)

 1. After it’s done installing, choose **Activate**\.